benzBrake/ArticleTemplate/Readme.md

 # ArticleTemplate
-Custom post type for Typecho
+Custom post type for Typecho.

-Version V2 is more powerful, but is a payed plugin.
+Version V2 is more powerful, but is a paid plugin.

 ## Usage
 Download release and upload to /usr/plugins, be sure folder is `ArticleTemplate`